 1. Jiggle Your Earlobe to Get Water out of Your Ear

-This method may help you to immediately expel the water trapped in your ear.
-Simply tilt your head downward so that it’s closer to your shoulder.
+This method may help you to expel the water trapped in your ear immediately.
+Tilt your head downward so that it’s closer to your shoulder.
 Then, gently jiggle or tug your earlobe.
 Pull your earlobe up and down, side-to-side and carefully massage it.

 You could also gently bob your head towards the ground while it’s tilted to try to remove the trapped water.